Not Do What You Want

 Once you begin to preach and live the full message of the cross there will always be an element of doing things you do not want to do.
 You, and others who fellowship with you, could always state, “I just do not want to do it.”

 The false teachers in the church and their members do not have this problem.
 They use the name of Jesus to justify any and all actions, thoughts, judgments, and emotions that come their way.
-All has a layer of whitewash applied to it and these are the religious Pharisees and Sadducees that persecute-prosecute the true disciples of Jesus. “ ‘Because they lead my people astray, saying, “Peace,” when there is no peace, and because, when a flimsy wall is built, they cover it with ...continue
+All has a layer of whitewash applied to it and these are the religious Pharisees and Sadducees that persecute-prosecute the true disciples of Jesus. “ ‘Because they lead my people astray, saying, “Peace,” when there is no peace, and because, when a flimsy wall is built, they cover ...continue

 The persecution because of righteousness comes when individuals leave and they tell others, “I did not want to do it, but was manipulated into obeying.”
 From this time many of his disciples turned back and no longer followed him.
 (John 6:66)